rsksmart/devportal-1.0/rif/relay/gas-costs.md

 Note that the instance of CustomSmartWallet used didn't point to any extra custom logic.

 ## Transaction Batching
-RIF relay also introduces transaction batching
+RIF Relay V2 also introduces transaction batching

 ### Scenarios